 On December 10, 2014, the Corporation's Board of Directors, recognizing the importance of having a Board comprised of highly talented and experienced individuals, as well as the benefits of a diverse Board, adopted a Board Diversity Policy.
 When identifying candidates and carrying out the annual performance evaluation of the effectiveness of the Board, the Board has committed itself to consider, among others, talent, skills, character and the promotion of diversity along gender, ethnicity, age and national origin.
-Currently, the Board is satisfied that its membership, comprising European, American and Canadian nationals including three women, all who have skilled backgrounds as, among others, executives, entrepreneurs and professionals, has numerous markers of diversity, while allowing Board members to work together as a strong and effective unit.
+Currently, the Board's membership, comprising American and Canadian nationals, who all have skilled backgrounds as, among others, executives, entrepreneurs and professionals, has numerous markers of diversity, while allowing Board members to work together as a strong and effective unit.
+As the percentage of women sitting on its Board has either been, or exceeded, 20% during most of the Corporation's history, Stella-Jones has not adopted a target number of women for its Board of Directors.
+Currently, women comprise four of the Board's nine directors, representing 44% of Board members.